trendyminds/algolia/README.md

         composer require trendyminds/algolia

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Algolia.

+## Attribution
+This plugin is powered by the [Algolia PHP API client](https://www.algolia.com/doc/api-client/getting-started/install/php/).
+The client and icon/logo belong to Algolia.